Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 # Asset Manager

-This [workshop/initial](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/initial/asset-manager) branch of the asset-manager project is the original state before being migrated to Azure services.
+The [main](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/main/asset-manager) branch of the asset-manager project is the original state before being migrated to Azure services.
 It is organized as follows:
 * AWS S3 for image storage, using password-based authentication (access key/secret key)
 * RabbitMQ for message queuing, using password-based authentication
 * PostgreSQL database for metadata storage, using password-based authentication

 In this workshop, you will use the **GitHub Copilot app modernization** extension to assess, upgrade, migrate, and finally deploy the project to Azure.
 There are 3 branches we have prepared for you in case you have any problems with any steps in this workshop:
-* [workshop/initial](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/initial/asset-manager): The original state of the asset-manager application.
+* [main](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/main/asset-manager): The original state of the asset-manager application.
 * [workshop/java-upgrade](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/java-upgrade/asset-manager): The project state after assessment and Java upgrading steps.
 * [workshop/expected](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/expected/asset-manager): The project state after assessment, Java upgrading, and migration steps.